 Sounds obvious, but if your only spare room is up in the attic this probably isn’t going to work!
+How to deal with older and frail parents living with you is going to be a bit of a challenge and a big change for everyone involved.
 You need enough space to give each other privacy and some independence, so that probably means a large room and a bathroom.
-Stairs may not be a problem now, but ideally you will have a room on the ground floor, or a staircase that can fit a stairlift.
+Stairs may not be a problem now, but ideally you will have a room on the ground floor, or a staircase that could fit a stairlift.

 Are there shops and other facilities in walking distance, or is there public transport very close to you?
 Will they be able to get to doctors, libraries, cafes on their own or depend on you?
 If they are moving far from their previous home and therefore no longer close to their friends, are there activities they will be able to take part in, or may they become increasingly bored and lonely – and even more reliant on you?

 3. Is your relationship good enough to cope?